Thursday, December 13, 2012

-Here's the Bûche de Noël recipe from Perfect Cakes by Nick Malgieri (HarperCollins) reprinted on Foodnetwork.com.
-If I were to make this, I know I'd do a more traditional chocolate butter cream, and I've given a recipe for that, but the coffee buttercream sounds good.
-If you choose the chocolate buttercream, you could always add a little Kahlua.
+Here's the Bûche de Noël recipe from Perfect Cakes by Nick Malgieri (HarperCollins, 2002) reprinted on Foodnetwork.com.
+If I were to make this, I know I'd do a more traditional chocolate butter cream, but the coffee buttercream sounds good.
+If you opt for chocolate buttercream, you could always add a little Kahlua.

 4 large egg whites